Find out where to buy all our products from our hives in Oxfordshire and Berkshire here.

 Nearly all the bees in the colony are worker bees, and they are all daughters of the single queen bee who heads the colony.
-In summer, the worker will live for only about six weeks.
+In the busy summer season, the worker bee will live only for about eight weeks.

 Honey bees are such successful social insects as they practice division of labour.